 CBS News has apologized for mistakenly showing a picture of the late Rep. Elijah Cummings during a segment on Rep. John Lewis’ recent cancer diagnosis.

-The error occurred Monday night on the East Coast airing of the CBS Evening News when a picture of Maryland Congressman Cummings, who died in October, was shown next to a quote from Georgia representative and civil rights icon Lewis, who revealed in a statement on Dec.
-29 that he has Stage IV pancreatic cancer.
+The error occurred Monday night on the East Coast airing of the CBS Evening News when a picture of Maryland Congressman Cummings, who died in October, was shown next to a quote from Georgia representative and Civil Rights icon Lewis saying, “…doctors discovered Stage IV pancreatic cancer.”

 The error drew criticism from viewers on social media.
 After the newscast ended, CBS issued an apology.